sanjanapedsangi/CSV-Project/README.md

 Responsiveness: Test if the website looks and works well on different devices and browsers.
 Data Handling: Make sure user input is handled properly and errors are displayed correctly.
 Code Quality: Evaluate how well the code is written and organized.

+Explaination of code
+1. **HTML Structure (index.html):**
+   - This part defines the structure of the webpage.
+   - It includes a table to display CVE records and a modal for adding/editing CVE records.
+   - Also, there's a button to add new CVE records.

+2. **CSS Styling (styles.css):**
+   - This section contains styles to make the webpage visually appealing.
+   - It styles the table, modal, and buttons for better presentation.

+3. **JavaScript Logic (script.js):**
+   - This part contains the JavaScript code responsible for adding functionality to the webpage.
+   - It starts by waiting for the DOMContentLoaded event, ensuring that the DOM (Document Object Model) has been fully loaded before executing any JavaScript code.

+4. **Event Listeners:**
+   - It attaches event listeners to various elements like the "Add CVE" button, close button in the modal, cancel button in the modal, and the form submission event.
+   - When the "Add CVE" button is clicked, the openModal function is called, which displays the modal for adding a new CVE record.
+   - Similarly, when the close button or cancel button in the modal is clicked, the closeModal function is called to close the modal.
+   - When the form is submitted (either for adding or editing a CVE record), the handleSubmit function is called to handle the form submission.

+5. **Displaying CVE Records:**
+   - The displayCVEs function is responsible for displaying the CVE records in the table.
+   - It loops through the array of dummy CVE data and dynamically creates table rows for each record, populating them with the CVE details.
+   - Edit and delete buttons are added to each row to allow users to edit or delete individual records.

+6. **Modal Functionality:**
+   - The openModal and closeModal functions control the visibility of the modal for adding/editing CVE records.
+   - When the modal is opened, it displays the form for adding/editing CVE details.
+   - When the modal is closed, it hides the modal from the view.

+7. **Form Submission Handling:**
+   - The handleSubmit function is called when the form is submitted.
+   - This function prevents the default form submission behavior (which would refresh the page) and performs any necessary actions, such as saving the CVE record.

+Overall, this code sets up a basic frontend application for managing CVE records, including functionalities for viewing, adding, editing, and deleting records.
+It uses HTML for structure, CSS for styling, and JavaScript for interactivity.
+The dummy data provided in the JavaScript file is used for demonstration purposes.